Poesis: Making Poetry

 About the tutor

-In her long poetry career, Judith Beveridge has been awarded the NSW, Victorian and Queensland Premier’s Literary Awards and published seven books of poetry, all of which have won major prizes.
+Judith Beveridge has published seven books of poetry, all of which have won major prizes.
 Her most recent book is Sun Music: New and Selected Poems.
-She has been awarded the Philip Hodgins Memorial Medal and the Christopher Brennan […]
+She has been awarded the Philip Hodgins Memorial Medal and the Christopher Brennan Award for excellence in literature.
+For many years she taught in the post graduate creative writing […]